 4. Can I DIY it?

 Amy Mongie from Doodles thinks there are definitely stationery elements that you could DIY.
 It can be nice to mix it up a little.
 They recently cut a gorgeous personalised stencil for a bride who had bought her own tags but decided it would be too much to try and write 180 thank you tags herself.
-However, before you start you need to know that doing your own stationery can be very time consuming.
+However, before you start you need to know that doing your own stationery can be very time-consuming.
 You will also need a few tools to get that professional look.
-Marcelle from The Toast Enterprise says she often finds that brides are under the impression that somehow doing everything by themselves will be more cost effective.
-However in reality often retail shops charge such a fortune on paper and supplies, that in the end it would have worked out at a similar price if one had visited a stationer.
+Marcelle from The Toast Enterprise says she often finds that brides are under the impression that somehow doing everything by themselves will be more cost-effective.
+However in reality retail shops often charge such a fortune on paper and supplies, that in the end it would have worked out at a similar price if one had visited a stationer.
 Susan Brand from Susan Brand Designs told us that brides often phone her in panic saying that they thought they could do it, but that they have run out of time.
 So make sure you also have enough time before you take on this DIY.
 Anelle from Seven Swans learnt the hard way (from her own wedding) that DIYing can be quite stressful.
-Her advice is to try elements that are not individual to all guests (ie it is easier making 1 frame for the menu than hand stitching 120 place tags or making 130 popcorn confetti boxes).
+Her advice is to try elements that are not individual to all guests (it is easier making 1 frame for the menu than hand-stitching 120 place tags or making 130 popcorn confetti boxes).

 Designed by Chrystalace